Employers Should Take the Necessary Steps to Prepare for Increased Worksite Inspections

 As a reminder, employers who use E-Verify are required to complete and update I-9s, ensure that their I-9s are compliant, and that they are abiding by I-9 documentation retention requirements.

-If you require assistance in ensuring that your company is ready for an HSI inspection, please contact one of our attorneys: Ian P. Band, Adam J. Rosser, Suzan Kern, or Liya Green.
+If you require assistance in ensuring that your company is ready for an HSI inspection, please contact one of our attorneys: Ian P. Band, Adam J. Rosser, or Suzan Kern.

 Search